D-ominik/jquery.counterup/README.md

 at the very moment the element enters the viewport)

 `beginAt` - The number from which to count up

+`again` - If true: count up every time the element enters the viewport (defaults to false)

+`ifVisible` - If true: count up only if element is visible (e.g. not hidden by parents) at the moment it enters the viewport.
+It will count up later when it has become visible AND enters the viewport next time. (defaults to false)

+`easing` - Name of an optional easing function, like 'easeInOutSine' (see https://easings.net/).
+Defaults to false.
+Note that this will shift the 'time' defined above.
+You need to include jquery.easing: https://github.com/gdsmith/jquery.easing

+`booster` - A multiplier used to fine tune the speed of the easing (defaults to 25)

 `formatter` - A callback to format the number with